-Having found that the CT Project is "clean energy project" under Ind.
-Code § 8-1-8.8-2(5) and also having found that the CT Project is just and reasonable, we are now required by Ind.
+Having found the CT Project is "clean energy project" under Ind.
+Code § 8-1-8.8-2(5) and having found the CT Project is just and reasonable, we are now required by Ind.
 Code § 8-1-8.8-11(a) to create financial incentives for the CT Project.
-Specifically, NIPSCO has requested that we approve its proposed GCT Mechanism, which would provide for construction work in progress ratemaking as allowed by Ind.
+Specifically, NIPSCO has requested we approve its proposed GCT Mechanism, which would provide for construction work in progress ratemaking as allowed by Ind.
 Code § 8-1-8.8-11(a)(1).
-Subsection 11(a)(1) allows that we may provide for "[t]he timely recovery of costs and expenses incurred during construction and operation of the project," but we may not do so "unless the commission finds that the eligible business has demonstrated that the timely recovery of costs and expenses during the construction and operation of the project: (A) is just and reasonable; and (B) in the case of construction financing costs, will result in a gross financing cost savings over the life of the project."
+Subsection 11(a)(1) provides that we may authorize "[t]he timely recovery of costs and expenses incurred during construction and operation of the project," but we may not do so "unless the commission finds the eligible business has demonstrated that the timely recovery of costs and expenses during the construction and operation of the project: (A) is just and reasonable; and (B) in the case of construction financing costs, will result in a gross financing cost savings over the life of the project."

-We will take these two findings in reverse order and begin with the determination of gross financing cost savings.
-Mr. Blissmer presented the calculation of his gross financing savings in his direct and supplemental direct testimony.
-Using the forward looking GCT, Mr. Blissmer calculated the gross financing savings in direct testimony at \$81,986,410 over the life of the CT Project.
-Pet.
-Ex.
-8-S at 4.
-Using the more traditional backward looking GCT tracker, there would be reduced savings of \$48,019,573.
-Pet.
-Ex.
-8-S at 6.
-In rebuttal, Mr. Blissmer changed the financing cost rate to the AFUDC rate rather than the WACC in response to OUCC witness Baker.
-This change increased the gross financing cost savings by \$9 million (total savings of approximately \$91 million) for the forward looking version and by \$6 million (total savings of approximately \$54 million) for the backward looking version.
-Pet.
-Ex.
-8-R at 3.
+Mr. Blissmer presented the calculation of his gross financial savings in his direct and supplemental direct testimony.
+Using the forward-looking GCT, Mr. Blissmer calculated the gross financial savings in direct testimony at \$81,986,410 over the life of the CT Project.
+Using the more traditional backward looking GCT Mechanism, there would be reduced savings of \$48,019,573.
+In rebuttal, Mr. Blissmer changed the financing cost rate to the AFUDC rate rather than the WACC in response to OUCC witness Mr. Baker.
+This change increased the gross financing cost savings by \$9 million (total savings of approximately \$91 million) for the forward-looking version and by \$6 million (total savings of approximately \$54 million) for the backward-looking version.

-IG witness Gorman and CAC witness Inskeep objected to Mr. Blissmer's calculations on the grounds that they were not done on a present value basis.
-However, the statute, by its terms, does not require the calculation to be done based upon net present value.
-By its terms, the statute requires the demonstration of "gross financing cost savings over the life of the project."
+IG witness Mr. Gorman and CAC witness Mr. Inskeep objected to Mr. Blissmer's calculations on the grounds that they were not done on a present value basis.
+The statute, by its terms, does not require the calculation to be done based upon net present value.
+Instead, the statute requires the demonstration of gross financing cost savings over the life of the project.
 The Commission is a creature of statute with delegated authority from the Indiana General Assembly.
 When a statute does not require interpretation, and is unambiguous as Section 11 is, the Commission shall follow the law as written.
 Had the General Assembly intended the calculation to be done on a net present value basis as argued by Messrs.
 Gorman and Inskeep, it would not have used the word "gross" and would have instead used "net present value."
-We find that, as calculated by NIPSCO witness Blissmer, both the forward looking and backward looking versions of the proposed GCT Mechanism will generate "gross financing cost savings" over the life of the CT Project.
+We find that, as calculated by NIPSCO witness Mr. Blissmer, both the forward-looking and backward-looking versions of the proposed GCT Mechanism will generate "gross financing cost savings" over the life of the CT Project.

-We are likewise unpersuaded by Messrs.
-Gorman and Inskeep's assertion that NIPSCO did not demonstrate the proposed GCT is just and reasonable, particularly because neither witness responded substantively to Mr. Blissmer's direct testimony describing how, through the avoidance of so-called "rate shock" when a large construction project is reflected in rates in a single step, the GCT benefits customers.
-By recovering costs through the GCT Mechanism during the construction period, the rate impact from the CT Project will be reflected in steps over six month increments.
-The ultimate cost to customers once the CT Project is fully reflected in rates will be lower because of the greatly
+We are unpersuaded by Messrs.
+Gorman and Inskeep's assertion NIPSCO did not demonstrate the proposed GCT Mechanism as just and reasonable, particularly because neither witness responded substantively to Mr. Blissmer's direct testimony describing how the GCT benefits customers through the avoidance of so-called "rate shock" when a large construction project is reflected in rates in a single step.
+By recovering costs through the GCT Mechanism during the construction period, the rate impact from the CT Project will be reflected in steps over six-month increments.
+The ultimate cost to customers once the CT Project is fully reflected in rates will be lower because of the greatly reduced AFUDC.